juliensagot/ModularTableViewController/README.md

 ## Type-safe cell dequeuing

-`UITableView` requires providing a `String` for dequeuing a cell, making its API really fragile and prone to typos.
+`UITableView` requires providing a `String` for dequeuing a cell, which is really prone to typos.
 Let's see how we can fix it and make it type-safe.

 ### `Reusable` protocol to the rescue

-What if we could automatically provide a unique reuseIdentifier for every UITableView classes?
+What if we could automatically provide a unique reuseIdentifier for every `UITableViewCell` classes and subclasses?<br>
 Well, we can, with a protocol and a `UITableViewCell` extension:

 ```swift